-After the tour of the Jack Daniels Distillery I headed over to Miss Mary Bobo’s Boarding House for lunch.
-Each dining room has a host and your seated with 8 – 10 strangers.
+After the tour of the Jack Daniels Distillery, I headed over to Miss Mary Bobo’s Boarding House for lunch.
+Each dining room has a host and you’re seated with 8 – 10 strangers.
 This was a highlight of the day and I recommend making reservations as it is just as popular with the Lynchburg locals as it is with the tourists.

 The TENNESSEAN is brand new and amazing.
 It’s in a great location, and our room had floor-to-ceiling windows with a panoramic view.
 It was hard not to fall in love with this place.
 It was the perfect spot to regroup and our home base while heading down to Dollywood for the day.
 Not to mention, I finally crossed Waffle House off my bucket list.
 Oh, yes…you know I brought home a coffee mug to remember the best cuppa I’ve ever had.
 Have I mentioned I *still* haven’t had to fill up the fuel tank?
 Winning!